 The selected candidates for this role must adhere to privacy and confidentiality guidelines and would ideally have experience in social work, youth counselling, psychology or similar fields is preferred.

 This team is led by the Welfare Coordinator.
+The Position Descriptions are below.

-The Welfare Team Queer Representative should fulfil the normal duties of a member of the welfare team, with a particular focus on providing pastoral care and support to students and tutors who identify as Queer and/or Questioning.
+The Welfare Team Queer Representative should fulfill the normal duties of a member of the welfare team, with a particular focus on providing pastoral care and support to students and tutors who identify as Queer and/or Questioning.
 The Representative should also be prepared to help the program identify further ways we can support Queer and Questioning students in the program, and identify as Queer themselves.

-Time Commitment: The Welfare Team is required to attend Mental Health First Aid training funded by VCE Summer School and are required to be available for Tutor Camp (29/11/19 – 1/12/19) and Training Day (21/11/19).
+Time Commitment: The Welfare Team is required to attend Mental Health First Aid training funded by VCE Summer School and are required to be available for Tutor Camp (29/11/19 – 1/12/19) and Training Day (Late November).
 They are also required to be on campus for the entire two weeks of the program 9am–4pm.
 The Welfare Team will be invited to assist at the Residential Program when required.

 The Coordinator of this team will be responsible for managing the team and ensuring that during the program it functions smoothly and that all deadlines are met.
 Applicants should be responsible and have experience in leadership roles, in addition to the other skills required by the Zine team.